systemd/mkosi/mkosi/resources/mkosi.md

   version is installed on the host system.
 If this option is not used, but the `mkosi.tools/` directory is found in the local directory it is automatically used for this purpose with the root directory as target.

-  Note that when looking up binaries in `--tools-tree=`, only `/usr/bin` and `/usr/sbin` are considered.
-Specifically, paths specified by `--extra-search-path=` are ignored when looking up binaries in the given tools tree.
+: Note if a binary is found in any of the paths configured with `ExtraSearchPaths=`, the binary will be executed on the host.

 : If set to `default`, mkosi will automatically add an extra tools tree image and use it as the tools tree.
 The following table shows for